scottish-james/stedi-spark/readme.md

-Here's a detailed `README.md` for the project based on the provided context:

----

 # STEDI Human Balance Analytics

 This project focuses on building a data lakehouse solution using **AWS Glue**, **S3**, **Python**, and **Spark** to process and curate sensor data for training a machine learning model.
 The project emulates the work of a data engineer managing data pipelines for the STEDI Step Trainer, which combines motion sensors and a mobile app to collect and process balance training data.